SMALL PHONE

 They needed capable motorcycles for rigorous outings.

-1914 Model 10-F
+1914 MODEL 10-F

 In 1914 the Model 10-F was Harley's top-of-the-line bike.
 The two-speed machine had features such as a Step-Starter, which allowed riders to start the bike on its rear stand, and luggage rack, important for packing gear for long travels.
 Della Crewe and Hamilton Laing – who both completed transcontinental rides – rode 10-F models.